 - All students are entitled to 3 days off call per month in addition to scheduled time for study, classes and examinations.

-- Every student is off call for 12 hours prior to and during class and Every student is off call for 12 hours prior to and during classes (Fridays 9-4pm) AND an additional 3 hours immediately following class (the latter is to be used at the student’s discretion).
+- Every student is off call for 12 hours prior to and during class AND an additional 3 hours immediately following class (the latter is to be used at the student’s discretion).

 - Students will require the equivalent of 1/2 day per week off for private study time, which she will arrange with the preceptor.
 It is not necessary to be off call at this time.
 If the student is called to attend a client during scheduled study time the unused study time should be rescheduled as soon as possible.
 The student will inform the preceptor of any other clinical commitments that have been arranged by the Program.

 - MIDW 420: Students are entitled to one continuous 24-hour period per week to work on their graduating essay.
 The day of the week used to do this will be negotiated with the preceptor.

 - MIDW 440: Students are entitled to one continuous 12-hour period per week to prepare for the comprehensive exam and case dialogues.
 The day of the week used to do this will be negotiated with the preceptor.

 - Students are to be allowed protected study time for examinations.
 They should be off call for births and practice appointments/meetings for a minimum of 72 hours prior to a final exam and 24 hours prior to a midterm.

 - For safety and learning, students who have been awake for 24 hours must be off call at the 24th hour.
 They must be provided adequate time to get home and an additional 8 hours of sleep before taking call again.
 Preceptors should encourage students to take appropriate rest breaks where a prolonged work day is anticipated.